Zero noise limit for singular ODE regularized by fractional noise: Main result

-where $y^\pm$ denote the two extremal solutions of $\dot{x} = b(x)$ starting from $0$.
-In the Brownian case, the exact values of $p_+$ and $p_-$ are known (and depend on $A^\pm$ and $\gamma)$, but here we do not obtain any information other than both $p_+, p_-$ are stricly positive. \end{remark}
+} where $ {x^\pm}$ denote the two extremal solutions of $\dot{x} = { f(x) }$ starting from $0$, and the important observation is that both probabilities are strictly positive.
+In the Brownian case, the exact values of $p_+$ and $p_-$ are known (and depend on $A^\pm$ and $\gamma)$, but here we do not obtain any information other than both $p_+, p_-$ being strictly positive ({of course in the symmetric case $A_+=A_-$, $p_+=p_-=1/2$).} {We expect that in general these values depend both on $H$ and $\gamma$ (see \cite{Lthesis} for some numerical experiments).}

+{We also expect that in the fully asymmetric case where one of the coefficients is null, say $A_-=0$, then the limiting law concentrates on the extremal positive solution ($p_+=1)$, but this would require a more refined analysis than that of the present paper.
+Some partial results have been obtained in \cite{Lthesis} (in particular the convergence is proved when $\gamma > -1$).} \end{remark}

 \begin{remark} We assume that $\gamma > 1 - \frac{1}{2H}$.
 In principle the heuristical scaling argument should apply up to the critical threshold $\gamma > 1 - \frac{1}{H}$, as long as one is able to show that, on small time scales, the drift is negligible in front of the noise (this is required in Stage 2 of the proof).
 However, in our proof, we use this fact in the rather strong form of Gaussian tail estimates (see Lemma \ref{thm:girsanov}), which at the moment seems to only be known in the literature for drifts $b \in C^\alpha$, $\alpha > 1 - \frac{1}{2H}$.